nualn/cli_rsa/documentation/implementation.md

 ## Deficiencies and improvements

 The program implements the RSA cryptosystem, but it is not secure.
-The program does not implement padding, which is a crucial part of the RSA cryptosystem.
+The program does not implement secure padding, which is a crucial part of the RSA cryptosystem.
 Without padding the program is vulnerable to attacks such as the [chosen ciphertext attack](https://en.wikipedia.org/wiki/Chosen-ciphertext_attack).

-The program is functions therefore only as a demonstration of the RSA cryptosystem and is not suitable for real world use.
+The program functions therefore only as a demonstration of the RSA cryptosystem and is not suitable for real world use.

 To make the program secure, a padding scheme such as [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) should be implemented, as well as larger key sizes.